 Gerberian Shepsky Special characteristics.

-This is a very special and highly individualistic breed of dog.
-The special characteristics of the German Shepsky include their build, their personality and the additional care that they need.
+This is an exceptional and highly individualistic breed of dog.
+The unique characteristics of the German Shepsky include their build, their personality and the additional care that they need.

-One special characteristic, touched on above, is their double coat which can come in an amazing variety of different colors.
-Grooming this coat well to keep it in top condition will ensure that your dog looks totally stunning.
+One particular characteristic touched on above, is their double coat which can come in a fantastic variety of different colors.
+Grooming this coat well to keep it in top condition will ensure that your dog looks stunning.
 Their distinctive pointed ears and muzzles give these dogs a truly characterful look.

 Another special characteristic of the German Shepsky is its calm and loyal temperament and its curiosity and intelligence.
 These qualities make it both a great working dog and a brilliant companion dog for families who are seeking a dog who will be a real friend to them.
 If you are looking for a dog that you can play with a lot, then the German Shepsky is a brilliant breed to choose.

-Finally, as mentioned above, this breed can be susceptible to a number of specific health complaints which may mean that your dog requires extra help for their joints, their eyes, or their skin.
-Giving your dog a quick check up at the vet’s will usually ensure that you know all that you need to do to care for their unique health needs.
+Finally, as mentioned above, this breed can be susceptible to some specific health complaints which may mean that your dog requires extra help for their joints, their eyes, or their skin.
+Giving your dog a quick check-up at the vet’s will usually ensure that you know all that you need to do to care for their unique health needs.

 In sum, the German Shepsky is a breed of dog that is very individualized.
 This is because this is a hybrid dog breed, and each individual dog will inherit some of their traits from their German Shepherd parent and some traits from their Siberian Husky parent.

 These traits include both physical and psychological traits.
-As a result, depending on which parent’s genes are dominant in the German Shepsky, their individual personality and physical build will be different.
-That is what makes these dogs real individuals.
+As a result, depending on which parent’s genes are dominant in the German Shepsky, their personality and physical build will be different.
+That is what makes these real dogs individuals.

 So, a key piece of advice is to take some time getting to know your new German Shepsky and finding out what their character is like.
 That way, you can ensure that they have the best possible life for you!